Confessions of an Information Junky Pt.1

 It’s not a mystery.
 For the past decade I’ve been struggling with professional and personal turmoil.
 Both happened at the same time, and bootstrapping myself out of it was a long, hard road from hell.

-Let’s address the elephant in the room straight off the bat.
-Yes, I dealt with mental health issues and self-destructive behavior.
-It’s not why I withdrew.
 The reasons are many, but all stem from the same root: I had to STFU for a long time to hear the truth about myself and the world around me.

 The change happened in three stages.
 First I had to escape the noise of the world.
 Then I stopped volunteering information.
 Finally, I graduated by becoming content in solitude.